Stannis Baratheon: The Winds of Winter

-In December 2011, Martin posted a sample chapter from the yet-unfinished sixth book The Winds of Winter, told from Theon Greyjoy's viewpoint, where Stannis is actively and efficiently preparing for the looming battle against the Bolton-Frey alliance.
-He secures a loan by signing a blood contract with the Braavosi banker Tycho Nestoris, whose convoy managed to find Stannis' army, and plans to immediately send Tycho back to the Wall for safety.
-Tycho also brought along a message from Jon Snow informing Stannis of Arnolf Karstark's planned treachery, after which Stannis arrested Arnolf, his son Arthor and his three grandsons and plans to execute them.
-He also subdued Tybald, the Dreadfort maester, who out of fear confesses that he has already revealed Stannis's position to the Boltons in Winterfell.
+In December 2011, Martin posted a sample chapter from the yet-unfinished sixth book, The Winds of Winter, told from Theon Greyjoy's viewpoint, wherein Stannis is actively and efficiently preparing for the looming battle against the Bolton–Frey alliance.
+He secures a loan by signing a blood contract with the Braavosi banker Tycho Nestoris, whose convoy managed to find Stannis's army, and plans to immediately send Tycho back to the Wall for safety.
+Tycho also brought along a message from Jon Snow informing Stannis of Arnolf Karstark's planned treachery, after which Stannis arrested Arnolf, his son Arthor, and his three grandsons, and plans to execute them.
+He also subdued Tybald, the Dreadfort maester, who, out of fear, confesses that he has already revealed Stannis's position to the Boltons in Winterfell.

-Stannis then sends Ser Justin Massey to escort Tycho and the escaped "Arya Stark" back to Castle Black to reunite her with Jon Snow, in gratitude for Jon's counsel of gathering the northern mountain clans.
+Stannis then sends Ser Justin Massey to escort Tycho and the escaped "Arya Stark" back to Castle Black to reunite her with Jon Snow, in gratitude for Jon's counsel of gathering the Northern mountain clans.
 Massey is to then travel to Braavos and use a loan from the Iron Bank to hire twenty thousand sellswords for Stannis.
-Stannis tells Massey that in case of his reported death, even if that news is true, Massey is to follow the orders as to seat his daughter Shireen on the Iron Throne.
+Stannis tells Massey that, if he is reported dead, even if the news is true, Massey is to follow orders to seat his daughter, Shireen Baratheon, on the Iron Throne.

 Stannis then interrogates Theon for information regarding the Boltons' military strength.
 When Theon taunts Stannis for not taking Ramsay seriously enough, Stannis confidently reveals that he already has a battle plan to utilize the terrain against the incoming Frey army.
-Stannis next receives Asha Greyjoy, and informs her that her brother Theon must be executed, as showing him mercy would mean losing all of the northmen.
-To spare Theon the agony of death by burning, Asha pleads with Stannis to personally behead him before a weirwood tree in the tradition of the northmen.
+Stannis next receives Asha Greyjoy and informs her that her brother, Theon, must be executed, as showing him mercy would mean losing all of the Northmen.
+To spare Theon the agony of death by burning, Asha pleads with Stannis to personally behead him before a weirwood tree in the tradition of the Northmen.

 TV adaptation

 Stephen Dillane plays the role of Stannis Baratheon in the television series.

-Stannis Baratheon is played by Stephen Dillane in the television adaption of the series of books.
+Stephen Dillane plays Stannis Baratheon in the television adaptation of the book series.